rainrambler/ChibiHashGo/README.md

+# ChibiHashGo: A Go port version of ChibiHash

+A small implementation with only ~80 loc in Go.

+No external dependencies.

 # ChibiHash: Small, Fast 64 bit hash function

 I started writing this because all the 64 bit hash functions I came across were